stalj/prg-basics/04-Functions/Functions.md

     <https://docs.python.org/3/library/functions.html>

-    Using built-in Python functions, write a program that calculates and displays:
+    Using built-in Python functions, write a program that calculates and prints:

     * the largest number: 7,5,6,3,8,2
     * the smallest number: 4,7,2,3,9,8